The Lyman-$\alpha$ Forest from LBGs: First 3D Correlation Measurement with DESI and Prospects for Cosmology: Data Analysis

 As in quasar analyses, we model $\overline{F}(\lambda)C_g(\lambda)$ by a universal rest‐frame continuum, $\overline{C}_{\rm LBG}(\lambda_{\rm RF})$, modified by a first-degree polynomial in $\Lambda = \log \lambda$ with two free parameters, $a_g$ and $b_g$,

 We determine $\overline{C}_{\rm LBG}$, $a_g$, and $b_g$ through an iterative likelihood maximization process, simultaneously fitting the pixel‐variance,

 where $\sigma^2_{{\rm pipe},g}(\lambda)$ is the reported variance from the data processing pipeline~\citep{Spectro.Pipeline.Guy.2023}, $\eta(\lambda)$ corrects for small inaccuracies in the noise estimate,\footnote{The \DESIDRIILya\ pipeline treats $\eta(\lambda)$ as a free parameter and found values close to unity with small fluctuations.
 Given the limited size of our dataset, we decided to fix $\eta(\lambda) = 1$.} and $\sigma^2_{\rm LSS}(\lambda)$ is a free parameter that captures the intrinsic \lya flux variance.
+Because our LBG spectra is dominated by noise, we were unable to robustly constrain $\sigma_{\rm LSS}$ in our analysis.
+We nevertheless include this term to maintain a consistent methodology with the DESI \lya\ quasar analyses and verified that omitting it leads to negligible differences in the measured correlation functions.
+Future, larger LBG spectroscopic samples should enable a more precise determination of $\sigma_{\rm LSS}$.

 Additionally, we apply quality cuts to remove forest skewers with (i) negative fitted continuum, (ii) negative mean SNR in the forest region, or (iii) fewer than 150 valid pixels.
 This yields 3,027 accepted forests in COSMOS and 1,124 in XMM.
 The median SNR of spectra in the forest region is 0.35 \AA$^{-1}$, which is about 4.5 times lower than the median SNR of 1.57~\AA$^{-1}$ found in the quasar \lya\ forests sample used in \DESIDRIILya.
 The distribution of SNR as a function of $r$-band magnitude is shown in \Cref{fig:mag_vs_snr}.